Monash-FIT3170/2025W2-Commitment/docs/MAINTENANCE.md

 - The **GitHub repository** will still remain accessible for viewing and forking.
 - Ongoing costs **will not be** maintained and all hosting solutions **will cease to run**.

+All accounts, credentials and affiliated management details will be decomissioned, they will not be archived for security reasons.
+Any new contributor/maintainer must create new accounts and credentials in order to restart all services.
+Instructions for all setup are provided to users.

 ### Costs and Responsibilities

 The below are all the related costs/responsibilities that are associated with the project.